 The Government have been providing Sports Premium funding since 2013/14.
 This funding is provided by the Departments for Education, Health and Culture, Media and Sport and sees money coming directly into primary schools.
 Head teachers are to spend the money on improving the quality of sport and PE for all their children within their own setting.

 From 2013/14 to 2016/17 schools with more than 17 eligible pupils received the sum of £8,000 plus a premium of £5 per pupil for each academic year.
 This has been doubled in previous years.
-We will receive £17,690 for 2020-21, plus expenditure which was not able to take place last academic year due to Covid-19 restrictions.
+We will receive £17,653 for 2021-22, plus expenditure which was not able to take place last academic year due to Covid-19 restrictions.
 Grundisburgh Primary School has until July 2022 to spend any carry over from the previous academic year.
 Our carry over is £3,940.
 Our total Sports Premium for 2021-2022 is £21,593.